Bonhams, the international fine art auction house, has appointed Dr Jacqueline Nowikovsky as the company's representative in Vienna, Austria.

 and its pricing methods.

-In Vienna she organized exhibitions for contemporary artists and introduced them to young collectors, as well as holding lectures about art investments.
+In Vienna she organised exhibitions for contemporary artists and introduced them to young collectors, as well as holding lectures about art investments.
 When Die Presse, one of Austria's leading daily newspapers, invited her to share her views on important artists and major exhibitions in her own Art-Blog she had an opportunity to express her passion for art while making additional background information available to interested readers.

 At the same time she started working for a private equity developer in Eastern Europe, with a focus on properties under national heritage protection, searching for contemporary solutions adaptable to architectural challenges.